Prag8855/aab/content/guides/how-to-get-a-german-freelance-visa.md

 - Professional permit (optional)
 - Proof of adequate pension plan (if you are over 45 years old)
 - Proof of education (optional)
+    - Certified translations (if not in German or English)
 - Proof of regular income (artists and language teachers only)
 - Proof of health insurance coverage
 - Recommendation letters **× 2-5**